marksto/data-sources/README.md

 ### Data models

 These are simply a set of JSON Schema type definitions of your _business entities_.
+The "code less" JSON Schema approach was chosen as a logical continuation of an idea of using Google Spreadsheets as data repositories with the flexible and dynamic data structure.
+Ideally, you simply should not need to recompile your client code if you add a new data column to your business entity.

 Here's how a `Design` data model might look like:

 ```metadata json
 {